About the Nevada Division of Emergency Management

 when local capabilities are overwhelmed or when there is an operational need for

-- An efficient team, strengthened by collaboration, communication, and leadership.
+1: Efficient teamwork, strengthened by collaboration, communication, and

 The strategic planning framework was built upon over 18 months of effort and establishes a